heapwolf/level-2pc/README.md

 A two-phase-commit protocol for leveldb.

 # DESCRIPTION
-Provides strong-consistency for levevldb replication.
+Provides strong-consistency for local-cluster replication.
+Injectable transport (so it should work in the browser).

 # SPECIFICATION
 The algorithm for how this works is [`here`](/SPEC.md).